vnessa-su/pizza-parlor/README.md

 ## Setup/Installation Requirements

-Software Requirements
+Software Requirements:
-1. Internet browser
+* Web browser
-2. A code editor like VSCode or Atom to view or edit the codebase.

-Open by downloading:
+* Code/text editor

+View/edit webpage locally:
-1. Download this repository onto your computer by clicking the 'clone or download button'
+1. Download or clone this repository to your computer
+    * To download, click the Code button and select Download ZIP
+    * To clone, use: `git clone https://github.com/vnessa-su/pizza-parlor.git`
-2. Open the project folder.
+2. Navigate to the `/pizza-parlor` directory
-2. Double click index.html to open it in your web browser
+3. Double click index.html to open it in your web browser or open in your code editor to modify

-Open via Bash/GitBash:
-1. Clone this repository onto your computer:
-`git clone {PUT_REPO_HERE}`
-2. Navigate into the `{NAME_OF_DIRECTORY}` directory, and open in Visual Studio Code or preferred text editor `code .`
-3. Open index.html in Chrome or preferred browser

 ## Known Bugs